 Step 3.
-The student may appeal the non-dismissal decision to the Vice Dean of Academic Affairs of the SONHS.
-The appeal must be submitted in writing to the Office of the Vice Dean within five business days of the non-dismissal decision and must set forth the reasons for the appeal.
-Upon receipt and review of the appeal, the Vice Dean at their option, may choose to meet with the student prior to issuing their decision.
-On appeal, the Vice Dean may uphold, modify or reject the non-dismissal's decision.
-The Vice Dean's decision on the appeal is final.
+The student may appeal the non-dismissal decision to the Dean of the SONHS.
+The appeal must be submitted in writing to the Office of the Dean within five business days of the non-dismissal decision and must set forth the reasons for the appeal.
+Upon receipt and review of the appeal, the Dean at their option, may choose to meet with the student prior to issuing their decision.
+On appeal, the Dean may uphold, modify or reject the non-dismissal's decision.
+The Dean's decision on the appeal is final.